 What is Digital Image Correlation (DIC)?

-This technique can be used used for a wide range of applications in materials research and component testing to analyse the static and dynamic behaviors of specimens.
+This technique can be used for a wide range of applications in materials research and component testing to analyze the static and dynamic behaviors of specimens.
 The full field strain map generated by the DIC algorithm is commonly use to replace strain gauges and other traditional sensors for simulation (FEA) validation.

 ARAMIS is a non-contact turn-key measuring system based on Digital Image Correlation.
 It is used across industries for full-field and point-based analyses of test objects of just a few millimeters up to very large structural components.
 ARAMIS is material and scale independent.
 If the component can be seen, it can be measured!

 The ARAMIS technology can performs high-precision measurements with a 3D resolution in the sub-micrometer range, regardless of the specimen’s geometry and temperature, reducing the need for time-consuming and expensive preparation.
-ARAMIS is commonly used to replace strain gauges, extensometers, laser scanning vibrometers, accelerometers and other mechanical sensors.
+ARAMIS is commonly used to replace strain gauges, extensometers, laser scanning vibrometers, accelerometers, and other mechanical sensors.
 It can measure dynamically and accurately:

 - 3D coordinates